About

 I love working with innovators and explorers who are solving sticky problems.
 I'm drawn to leaders who think about the ethics and broad impact of their business, and who aren't afraid of complexity and nuance.
 And I'm committed to supporting early-stage companies founded by women, bringing my personal perspective to the particular challenges of women founders.

-In addition to advising and coaching through Sticky Lab, I teach Creativity and Product Development at the University of Michigan's Center for Entrepreneurship.
+In addition to my advisory work through Sticky Lab, I teach at the University of Michigan, with appointments in both the Center for Entrepreneurship/College of Engineering and at the Ross School of Business.
 I also work with climate and energy startups as a Mentor-in-Residence with VentureWell.

 Common threads across my work: Building collaborative environments that enable creativity, learning, and action.
 Facilitating conversations among people who don't usually connect.
 Unrelenting curiosity.